carecodeconnect/python-surveys/README.md

 - Use the sidebar to select the survey you want to visualize.
 - Explore the interactive charts that display the survey results.

+Or:

+- View the app running live with Streamlit [here](https://python-surveys.streamlit.app/)!

 # Data Sources :books:

 - Statista Programming Survey 2023